zdadams1/AnySpeak/README.md

 ## Features

   - Easily speak to anyone in 50 languages
-  - Input your language, select their language, and hit start.
+  - Input your language, select their language, and hit CHAT.
-  - Detects input voice language then speaks in the other language while saving each line in both languages in text-message style
+  - Detects input voice language then speaks in the other language while saving each line in both languages in text-message.
+Currently limited to 5 second voice inputs. style

 Pending approval on Google Play, ETA around 7/1/2023